Manage your finances better with ethical and legal ways to reduce your taxes.

 If you think you’re still not familiar enough with bookkeeping, hire someone you trust but also knowledgeable enough to do the job well.
 That way, you can maximize your tax deductions and report your taxes correctly.

 With the implementation of the TRAIN Law, some of the other legal ways to reduce your taxes, such as declaring dependents and personal exemptions, are off the table.
-In the end, each of us as citizens must pay our taxes to contribute to the country’s growth.
+But with the government’s responses to the effects of the global pandemic, there may be a few more ways that you can use to reduce your taxes legally.
+Still, in the end, each of us as citizens must pay our taxes to contribute to the country’s growth.

 Get access to all our exclusive member-only content